 For example, if episodes eight and nine of “The Office” were in the same file, you would name it “The Office -s02e08-e09.”

-As an alternative, you can use a tool to split the video so that each episode has its own individual video file.
+As an alternative, you can use a tool to split it into two video files so that each episode has its own individual video file.

 How to Name Music For Plex

-Just like your movies and TV shows, your music library should have its own main directory named “Music”, or something similar.
+Like your movies and TV shows, your music library should have its primary directory, “Music” or something similar.

-Plex handles music tracks a bit differently than video content.
+Plex handles music tracks differently than video content.

 This makes it easier for Plex to recognize what the file is.